gromacs/gromacs/docs/dev-manual/documentation-generation.rst

   to build the ``man`` target manually before installing).
 See :cmake:`GMX_BUILD_HELP`.

-Some documentation cannot be built if the CMake option ``GMX_BUILD_MDRUN_ONLY`` is enabled, or when cross-compiling, as it requires executing the ``gmx`` binary.
+Some documentation cannot be built when cross-compiling, as it requires executing the ``gmx`` binary.

 The following make targets are the most useful: